croessner/ldapbench/README.md

 - israte: Interval success rate in percent for the last period only (deltaSuccess / deltaAttempts).
 - ds: Delta success — number of successful operations in the last period.
 - df: Delta fail — number of failed operations in the last period.
+- avg: Average request latency in milliseconds for the last reporting interval (window average).
+- p50: Median (50th percentile) request latency in milliseconds for the last interval.
+- p95: 95th percentile request latency in milliseconds for the last interval.
+- p99: 99th percentile request latency in milliseconds for the last interval.
+- wcnt: Number of requests observed in the last interval’s latency window (useful to judge percentile stability).

 Notes:

 - Periodic values (rps, arps, israte, ds, df) always refer to the most recent reporting interval (--stats-interval).
 They show short-term fluctuations.
 - Cumulative counters (attempts, success, fail, srate) apply to the entire runtime so far.
 - At the end of the run, an additional summary is printed.
 There, “avg rps (success)” is the average over the whole runtime (success / elapsed), in contrast to rps in the [stats] line, which reflects only the last interval.
+- The summary also includes overall latency statistics (avg, p50, p95, p99) for the entire run.
+Percentiles are computed from a bounded reservoir sample to keep memory usage predictable; treat them as approximate for very long runs.
+Interval latencies are computed from exact data for that interval.

 ## Failure logging